SEND Information Report

 - Teachers are regularly updated on the best strategies to use with individuals with specific learning needs and they adapt their approach according to the recommendations.

-- Where provision for SEN is required, we work alongside pupils and their families to plan personalised support strategies and setting targets to facilitate progress.
+- Where provision for SEN is required, we work alongside students and their families to plan personalised support strategies and setting targets to facilitate progress.

 There is now a single category of support for SEND students who do not have a Statement of Special Educational Needs/Education and Health Care Plan, known as SEN Support.
 At Oakwood Park the Context Sheet contains strategies for supporting all students on the SEN register as well as other vulnerable students staff need to be aware of in lessons.